 Possible impacts of financial trauma include:

-- Substance misuse: A person may begin to use substances when dealing with financial trauma.
-If these behaviors exacerbate they can turn into a substance use disorder or addiction.
+- Substance misuse: A person may use substances to cope with financial trauma.
+Untreated and chronic misuse can eventually turn into a substance use disorder or addiction.

 - Physical health conditions: Long-term stress releases hormones that can wear down the mind and body, causing diabetes, heart disease, high blood pressure, and other health concerns.9